henley-regatta/aoc2024/README.md

   - `python/day6part1.py`  - Luvs me 2d arrays.
 Luvs me simple IF statements.
 Luvs Iterative solutions.
 Luvs map updates.
 Simple as.
   - `python/day6part2.py`  - Clearly I'm still too brute-force even with optimisations; took 15 minutes after making the obvious optimisations.
 Right answer, clearly the wrong algorithm...
     - `python/day6part2_threaded.py`  - various optimisations (slow `Enum`?
 Strings!) but the only one that works is `ProcessPoolExecutor` with n tuned to CPU and reasonable slice size
+  - `python/day7part1.py`  - Look, it's a fairly simple permutations problem, and `itertools` is part of the base library so why the hell shouldn't I use it, eh?